Muthubioinfo/muthubio/README.md

 I am a PhD graduate and computational biologist primarily focussed on applying computational mathematical model to study molecular evolution and phylogenetics.

-My current role as data scientist is to work with startups and small-scale private limited companies primarily focused on local ecological development, rewilding, and enhancing urban greenery.
-My primary role as data scientist is to build predictive models suitable to observed their sales data and provide reports to improve their sales performance.
-I use machine learning especially time-series models trained on structured data sources including previous yearly sales records, ledger entries, debit and credit vouchers, and monthly revenue/expense summaries.
-Also include external factors that influence sales such as Bank holidays, annual festivals, local events, etc. Keeping these financial indicators, the resulting predictive insights help businesses make unbiased, data-driven decisions to strategically improve sales performance.